sanjibani09/sanjibani09/README.md

-# Hi 👋, I'm Sanjibani Paul
+# Hi , I'm Sanjibani Paul

 ##  About Me
 I am a Computer Science Engineering student specializing in **Artificial Intelligence and Machine Learning** at Chandigarh University.
-I enjoy building practical projects using **Python and Machine Learning** , *Cybersecurity* and exploring areas like **Deep Learning, Computer Vision, and Cyberattacks**..
+I enjoy building practical projects using **Python and Machine Learning** , *Cybersecurity* and exploring areas like **Deep Learning, Computer Vision, and Cyberattacks**.
-I am currently focused on improving my skills through hands-on projects for internships and placements.

 ## 🛠️ Skills